JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-android-layout.md

 The new Android source set layout was introduced in Kotlin 1.8.0 and became default in 1.9.0.
 Follow our guide to understand the key differences between the deprecated and the new layout and migrate your projects.

+> You don't need to implement all the suggestions.
+Only those that are applicable to your particular projects.
+>
+{type="tip"}

 ## Check the compatibility

 Check your version of the Android Gradle plugin and upgrade if necessary.